anishLearnsToCode/hackerrank-algorithms/README.md

 and [Algorithms](https://www.hackerrank.com/domains/algorithms).

 The Algorithms Domain is further Divided into the following sub-domain.
-All problems in this domain have been solved with the Java programming language.
+All problems in this domain have been solved with the Java programming language, but I am open to the pull requests that provides solutions to these problems in other languages as well such as Python, JavaScript, TypeScript (even Lisp!)....

+To Contribute have a look at [Contributing.md]() and happy coding 😀 🐱‍💻

 I have also solved other domains on HackerRank that can be viewed at: